Shop ClassicIndustries.com

 Many classic car restoration projects focus on big tasks such as rebuilding the engine, refreshing the suspension and brakes, and preparing the body for paint.
 But smaller details, especially those the driver interacts with every time the vehicle leaves the garage, can't be overlooked.
 Door closure definitely falls into this category, since you can't enter or exit a vehicle without opening and shutting the door (unless you use the Dukes of Hazzard method).
 Unfortunately, many A-Body Dodge and Plymouth vehicles have metal door jamb striker posts that break loose over time, leading to doors that rattle and don't latch securely.
 In a recent article, Mopar Connection magazine showed how to fix this common issue.

-1965-1970 Shelby Mustang Paint Schemes - & Other Shelby Tidbits
+1965-1970 Shelby Mustang Paint Colors, Fun Facts, & Specifications

-Nowadays, if you are a vintage Shelby Mustang enthusiast, and you have sufficient cash to purchase a 1965-1970 Shelby Mustang, you might be most likely to simply find, test drive, negotiate, and purchase the best possible example GT350, GT500, or GT500KR that you can afford.
+Nowadays, if you are a vintage Shelby Mustang enthusiast and you have sufficient cash to purchase a 1965-1970 Shelby Mustang, you might be most likely to simply find, test drive, negotiate, and purchase the best possible example GT350, GT500, or GT500KR that you can afford.
 You might not be too concerned about the Shelby's exterior paint scheme.

 BBT Fab's 200-MPH Twin-Turbo 1969 Firebird